chelton-m/EcoOmni/UI-demo/README.md

 # EcoOmni UI Demo

-A beautiful, modern dashboard UI for EcoOmni - transforming scattered café data into intelligent insights.
+A beautiful, modern **single-page scrollable dashboard** for EcoOmni - transforming scattered café data into intelligent insights.

 ## 🎨 Design Philosophy

 EcoOmni helps busy café managers **connect the dots** between sales, waste, and inventory data.
 The UI reflects this with:

+- **Single-page scrollable design** - everything flows naturally as you scroll
+- **Exact match to provided designs** - follows the three dashboard images precisely
 - **Clean, card-based layouts** with rounded corners and soft shadows
 - **Green & Blue color scheme** representing sustainability and trust
-- **Smooth animations** using Framer Motion for a polished feel
+- **Smooth scroll-triggered animations** using Framer Motion for a polished feel
 - **Connected Insight cards** that highlight intelligent correlations in the data

 ## 🚀 Getting Started